tushar117/XAlign/README.md

 - Transfer learning from NLI
 - Distant supervision from another English-only dataset

-We introduce a large collection of high quality XF2T dataset in 7 languages: Hindi, Marathi, Gujarati, Telugu, Tamil, Kannada, Bengali, and monolingual dataset in English.

 This repository consists of steps for executing the cross-lingual alignment approaches and finetuning mT5 for data-to-text generation on XAlign.
 One can find more details, analyses, and baseline results in [our paper](https://arxiv.org/abs/2202.00291).

 ## Installation